 I never planned my backpacking trip.
 I didn’t pack to go backpacking.
+I didn’t plan my 3 month Southeast Asia itinerary.
 I didn’t prepare to go backpacking.
 I certainly didn’t budget to go backpacking.
 But that’s what I found myself doing.

 Since returning from my travels many people have asked me how did I afford such a trip without saving?
 And looking back on it, I can see why people would ask such a question.
 I ate out every day, I drank beers most nights, I visited every tourist attraction along my route- so how did I afford all of this?